iPublicis/plugin-bundle-activation/README.md

 ## Installation

-How to install the **Plugin Bundle Activation** plugin and get it working in an handful of steps:
+How to install the **Plugin Bundle Activation** plugin and get it working in a few steps:

 1. **BE SURE THAT** you DON'T install this plugin automatically.
 It requires some tweakning.
 2. **DOWNLOAD** the zip file to you own local system.